 The primary method by which the College communicates with its credit students concerning attendance is the students’ College-issued email account.
 All credit students are responsible for activating their College email account within three (3) days of registering for classes for the first time and for checking it frequently (at least three times each week) when classes are in session.

 All instructors will take roll at each class meeting and will maintain an attendance record for each student.
-Attendance will be recorded beginning the first day of the class or the first day the student registers for the class, whichever is later.
+Attendance will be recorded for all students beginning the first day of the class.
 The student is responsible for all assigned work, including work which occurred prior to the student’s enrollment in the class.
+Absences recorded prior to the student enrolling in the course will not count against the absences addressed in the Notice of Absence/Excessive Absences Policy.
+Absences pertaining to the Notice of Absence/Excessive Absences Policy will begin with the first day the student is enrolled in the class.
 Students must attend 80% of the meetings for each course in order to receive credit for a course.
 Online courses will require completion of content-related assignments to be considered present in a course.
 Logging in to the course will not count toward attendance.

 Instructors will make certain that each student is aware of all College policies and procedures concerning attendance, excessive absence notification, and withdrawal.
 The student is responsible for reading all related requirements in this Catalog and the Student Handbook.